 Pupils are required to attend regularly and punctually the school in which they are enrolled.
 Recording of absences and tardies shall be made in compliance with the requirements of 702 KAR 7:125.
+Students who do not attend the sessions will be considered absent.
+Online Academy students have the same parent notes and other excused absence notes as students attending school in person.

 SCHOOL HANDBOOKS: EACH SCHOOL HANDBOOK SHALL INCLUDE SPECIFIC ATTENDANCE REQUIREMENTS.